 It's been only a few years since first Michael, then Heinrich, joined our core staff.
 We have been working closely with Peter to expand our range of tours, always in keeping with the ideas that have characterised Peter Sommer Travels since the beginning: an experience that is in-depth and informative, but also enjoyable and relaxing, carefully planned in intricate detail to showcase the most fascinating sites, the most beautiful landscapes, the most striking cultural aspects, the very best foods and wines and the best hospitality our destinations have to offer.

 Only fives seasons before, in 2009, our range of tours contained just three days in Greek waters, and none in Italy.
-In 2014, the programme includes a full nine weeks of land and boat tours in Greece, not including those tours that combine Turkey and Greece, and four weeks of tours in Italy.
+In 2014, the programme includes a full nine weeks of tours in Greece and four weeks of tours in Italy.
 During the same period, we have added several new itineraries to our range of trips in Turkey.

 We have already introduced a great many new tours in 2012 and 2013.
-They include Exploring Istanbul, a very full exposition of that unique city, one of the true pivots of human history, Walking and Cruising Western Lycia, offering guests an opportunity to enjoy the history and beauty of that wonderful region, Cruising to the Cyclades, a rich panorama of nearly a dozen Greek islands, Exploring Crete, giving an in-depth view of that island and its long history, Cruising the South-East Aegean, combining some of the most wonderful sites of Turkey’s western coast with the adjacent Greek islands, the Gastronomic Gulet Cruise of Caria with its rich offerings of superb archaeology and excellent food, and our Gastronomic Tour of Sicily, providing insight into one of Italy’s richest culinary cultures.
+They include our Exploring Istanbul tour, a very full exposition of that unique city, one of the true pivots of human history, Walking and Cruising Western Lycia, offering guests an opportunity to enjoy the history and beauty of that wonderful region, Cruising to the Cyclades, a rich panorama of nearly a dozen Greek islands, Exploring Crete, giving an in-depth view of that island and its long history, the Gastronomic Gulet Cruise of Caria with its rich offerings of superb archaeology and excellent food, and our Gastronomic Tour of Sicily, providing insight into one of Italy's richest culinary cultures.